WestDRI/slides/content/r_gis_brc/_index.md

 A planar CRS is defined by a datum, a projection & a set of parameters such as a linear unit & the origins
 {{<br size="2">}}

-Common planar CRS have been assigned a unique ID called [EPSG](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset) code which is much more convenient to use.
+Common planar CRS have been assigned a unique ID called [EPSG](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset) code which is much more convenient to use
 {{<br size="2">}}

-In a planar CRS, coordinates will not be in degrees anymore but in meters (or other length unit).
+In a planar CRS, coordinates will not be in degrees anymore but in meters (or other length unit)

 ---

 ## <center>Projecting into a new CRS</center>
 {{<br size="2">}}

-You can change the projection of your data.
+You can change the projection of your data
 {{<br size="2">}}

-Vector data won't suffer any loss of precision, but raster data will.
+Vector data won't suffer any loss of precision, but raster data will \\

-So it is best to try to avoid reprojecting rasters: if you want to combine various datasets which have different projections, reproject vector data instead.
+→&nbsp; best to try to avoid reprojecting rasters: if you want to combine various datasets which have different projections, reproject vector data instead

 ---